junghan0611/spacemacs/doc/FAQ.md

 Why is after-init-hook not executed?
 ------------------------------------

-Don\'t launch Spacemacs with `emacs -q -l init.el` command.
+Don't launch Spacemacs with `emacs -q -l init.el` command.
 This command will run the hooked functions in `after-init-hook` before the evaluation of the passed `-l init.el` file.